 Many historical styles may be described as “English”.
 However, the national flavor is best thought of as a set of characteristic factors that compose a garden “in the English style“.
 Those characteristics are as follows:

 Characteristics of an English Style Garden

-One of those factors is a feeling of abundance, whether seen in lush grass, stands of carefully chosen tree specimens and combinations, or floriferous borders.
-The climate is given to a fullness of burgeoning growth, although it takes a lot of work and planning to give the best gardens their seemingly unstudied artistic abundance.
+One of the main factors is a feeling of abundance, whether seen in lush grass, stands of carefully chosen tree specimens, or floriferous borders.
+The climate of England is given to a fullness of burgeoning growth, although it takes a lot of work and planning to give the best gardens their seemingly unstudied artistic abundance.